ansible-collections/ibm_zos_core/docs/source/community_guides_docs/better_arg_parser.rst

 Features
 ========
+BetterArgParser is a parser designed to validate values often used on z/OS to avoid unnecessary failures on the target such as incorrectly providing a data set name or type.
+It acts as an alternative to parsers such as argparse and includes the following features:

 * Arguments dependencies on other arguments
 * Multiple levels of nested arguments (dict of dict, list of dict, dict of lists, etc.)